-The race coarse is to marked with buoys.
-Each buoy must be clearly visible in 2 colors (red/white).
-These colored stripes must be vertical to the surface of the water.
+The race course is to be marked with buoys.
+Each buoy must be clearly visible in 2 colours (red/white).
+These coloured stripes must be vertical to the surface of the water.

 The buoys must be cylindrical and made from, e.g. cork, styropor or other materials that do not cause damage to the boats.
 Wires or any other form of connection cannot stick out of the buoys.
 The buoys are to be connected at least 300 mm under the surface of the water.